-Responsibilities of Management and those charged with governance for the CSS
+Responsibilities of Management and those charged with governance for the CSR ("Management")

-Management is responsible for the preparation of the CSR in accordance with the Licences and the basis of preparation on pages 10-14, 16, 18-19 and 20-22 and for maintaining the underlying accounting records and such internal control as management determine is necessary to enable the preparation of the CSR that is free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation of the CSR in accordance with the Licences and the basis of preparation on pages 8-12, 14, 16 and 17-19 and for maintaining the underlying accounting records and such internal control as Management determine is necessary to enable the preparation of the CSR that is free from material misstatement, whether due to fraud or error.

-In preparing the CSR, management is responsible for assessing E.ON UK plc's Relevant Licensees' ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless management either intends to liquidate E.ON UK plc's Relevant Licensees or to cease operations, or has no realistic alternative but to do so.
+In preparing the CSR, Management is responsible for assessing E.ON SE Group's UK Relevant Licensees' ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless management either intends to liquidate E.ON SE Group's UK Relevant Licensees or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing E.ON UK plc's Relevant Licensees' financial reporting process.
+Those charged with governance are responsible for overseeing E.ON SE Group's UK Relevant Licensees' financial reporting process.